The Year of the Four Roman Emperors explained

 However, the Senate was generally pleased with how much autonomy Vitellius gave them, allowing them to control politics with little interference from him.

 Vespasian was the governor of Judea (modern-day Israel).
-He was a successful general who was successfully crushed an ongoing Jewish rebellion in the region.
+He was an influential general who was in the process of successfully crushing an ongoing Jewish rebellion in the region which had broken out in AD 66.

 When news of Nero's death reached Vespasian, he saw his opportunity to take power.